-If there was such a thing as a princess of Corton, it would be Madeleine Delaney, daughter of Axel Delaney, one of the wealthiest merchants in the capital, and a respected member of the Hurst Council.
+If there was such a thing as a princess of Corton, it would be Madeleine Delaney, daughter of Axel Delaney, one of the wealthiest merchants in the capital and a respected member of the Hurst Council.

-She was also at the pinnacle of high society.
+She was the pinnacle of high society.

 Her father brought this idea to Madeleine’s attention one evening, when the family was gathered around the fire in the evening room.

-“Absolutely not, father!”
+“Absolutely not, Father!”
 Madeleine protested immediately.
 “I will not have you stow me away like a coward while the children of this town are in danger.
 It is my duty to help them and the grieving parents in these hard times.”

 Her father looked at her fondly, his brows drawn in concern.
 “I admire your bravery, dear daughter, but can you not see how it would hurt the Magicals of Corton if you were to be injured?”

 “I do not care,” Madeleine insisted.
 “I will not hide when I can offer aid.”

 Her father thought for a moment.
 “What if you were taken somewhere together with the children who are not yet taken?” he offered.
 “You and a contingent of guards.
 They could protect them, and you could care for them.
 No harm would come to them under your supervision; you would never allow it.”

 His daughter looked into the fire for a moment and considered.
 “Indeed, I would not.
 Yes, Father, this compromise is acceptable.
 I will not abandon those poor children.”
 There were tears in Madeleine’s eyes, and she dabbed at them carefully so they would not spill.